Scalford: Amenities

 In times gone by, the village was entirely surrounded by a triangle of railways.
 Scalford station was on the GNR and LNWR Joint Line from Market Harborough to Bottesford, while a number of mineral lines, attracted by the iron-ore mining which used to take place in this part of the Vale of Belvoir, completed the triangle.
 Before 1939 the lines were often used for transporting horses to local races and point to point meetings.
 Regular passenger services ended in 1953 but the lines survived for freight and summer specials until final closure came in 1962.
 Some of the railway infrastructure still exists in the form of various cuttings and embankments, which have largely become incorporated into the countryside but leaving in place a few bridges and footpaths.

 Scalford is situated on the Jubilee Way footpath from Melton Mowbray to Belvoir Castle, and is a 'stop off' for walkers between Melton and the Vale of Belvoir.
-Scalford can be reached from Melton or the Vale by regular buses, and there is more than adequate parking at the village hall, which is overseen by nearby houses, and quiet roads suitable for cycling.
+Scalford can be reached from Melton or the Vale by bus and there is parking at the village hall, which is overseen by nearby houses, and quiet roads suitable for cycling.

-Scalford Hall, on the outskirts of the village, is an Edwardian mansion house which is now a hotel and wedding venue.
+Scalford Hall, on the outskirts of the village, is an Edwardian mansion house which was later used as a hotel and wedding venue but is now disused.
 In the 1940s it was the home of Colonel Colman, of the Colman's mustard company.
 The Colonel was a friend of the Prince of Wales, later King Edward VIII, and throughout their much publicised courtship, Edward and American divorcee Wallis Simpson regularly stayed at Scalford Hall.